chenasraf/dart_script_runner/README.md

   line_length: 80
   # Scripts support either a short-format config, or a more verbose one with
   # more possible argument to pass to each script.
-  # Scripts can reference other scripts, e.g. `script1` can reference
+  # Scripts are aliased for the current, e.g. `script1` can reference
   # `script2` by calling it directly in the command:
   # - script1: echo '1'
   # - name: script2